 Straightening misaligned teeth with traditional braces is somewhat of an ordeal.
 There are sharp wires poking cheeks, metal bands rubbing on lips, metal everywhere in sight.
-At Hiebert Smith Dental Group in St. Helens, OR, we’re proud to offer Invisalign®, an effective, but far more civilized method for straightening our patients’ teeth.
+Hiebert Smith Dental Group is proud to offer Invisalign in St. Helens, OR.
+Invisalign® is an equally effective, but far more civilized method for straightening our patients’ teeth.

 In stark contrast to traditional braces, Invisalign® is very comfortable.
-The aligners fit snugly over the teeth.
+The clear braces fit snugly over the teeth.
 The movements created are subtle and don’t involve the pain after traditional braces are “tightened.”

 What is Invisalign®?